rob234king/Teloseq/README.md

 conda.
 If you have it available you can enable this functionality with the `-profile conda` argument.

+## Using mamba

+If you also have mamba installed, you can take advantage of its performance improvements by using `-profile conda,mamba`

 # Running in Epi2me labs via Windows on a laptop

 # download epi2me labs and go to workflows->import workflows and enter the URL for this github to download the workflow.